 - May be flat or raised

-- May be dry, scaly, peeling, crusty, moist, oozing
+- May be dry, scaly, peeling, crusty, moist and/or oozing

-Many rashes are simply itchy, while others may be painful, such as those that cause blisters or ulcers to form.
-Rashes may be acute (short-lived), chronic (lasting for more than a week or two), or recurring (comes and goes).
+Many rashes are itchy, while others may be painful, such as those that cause blisters or ulcers to form.
+Rashes may be acute (short-lived), chronic (lasting for more than a week or two) or recurring (comes and goes).
 Some rashes can look very similar, which is why it is important to have it examined by a dermatologist each time.